 Zepp Technology has developed a Smart Bat, too.
 This custom-made model has a cavity in the knob that allows the tracking device to fit inside.

 If you live in the US and are interested in Zepp’s baseball and softball sensor gear, you better move in quick.
-A recent court ruling means the company will stop selling such products on June 17th 2018, due to patent infringement.
+A recent court ruling means the company has discontinued the products from June 17th 2018, due to patent infringement.
+While stocks last on Amazon, they are is still available.

 One of a select few devices approved for in-game use by MLB, the quarter-sized sensor Motus Global Throw tracks both throwing and batting metrics.
 This enables players to monitor workload to prevent injury and improve their game.